edusorcerer/nova/README.md

 # nova

+Mobile app for managing places

+It allows the user for doing CRUD operations into persisted places, the addresses search are connected to Google Maps API

+Used stack: React Native, Nodejs, ApolloGraphQL

 ## installation

 run `npm install or yarn run install` to install all necessary dependencies for client and server